 The pedal up the road to the start of the trail is relatively short- just up to the start of lower Hide and Seek, but then down and across the bridge to access the starting point.
 If you’re riding a bigger loop, the start of the trail begins where Two Turn Tables and Upper Hide and Seek converge.

-So here’s the deal.
 The jumps on this trail are advanced.
 Not just because their size – in fact, I’d argue, that size has nothing to do with it.
-It’s the fact that many of the jumps are gap jumps, effectively making Johnny Royale a double black diamond level trail.
-Also, the landing zones are not terribly forgiving.
-If you case, it can be harsh.. fortunately the dirt is still somewhat moist.
-Most of them are shorter in height compared to trails like Crank it Up in Whistler, which is a blue level trail.
+It’s the fact that many of the jumps are gap jumps, effectively making Johnny Royale a double black diamond-level trail.
+Also, the landing zones are not forgiving.
+If you come up short, it can be part and body-breaking landing.
+Most of them are shorter in height compared to trails like Crank it Up in Whistler, which is a blue-level trail.
 However, the high penalty for error on the landings here could put a rider out of commission.

-That said, I’m so freaking stoked on this trail.
+That said, we’re stoked on this trail.
 Before Johnny Royale, the closest and most similar experiences close by were the jump lines at Post Canyon and Black Rock.
 And after spending a full weekend working my way through and dialing in the trail, I’ve been thinking about it constantly.
 Sunday was the official opening day and I spent all afternoon riding Johnny on repeat, doing full laps of the trail.
-The smart way to approach Johnny Royale is to break it down into sections, and master it a piece at a time, then putting it all together.
+The smart way to approach Johnny Royale is to break it down into sections, and master it one piece at a time, then put it all together.
 Not feeling it yet?
 Then hit those brakes and roll the section, and survive to ride again another day.

 By the last lap of the official opening, I had successfully jumped the entire line, save the large step up at the top – you have to save something for last, right?